DCM-UPB/NNVMC/README.md

 # Multi-threading: OpenMP

-This used FFNN library also supports multi-threaded evaluation with a shared-memory paradigm, thanks to OpenMP.
-This feature can be enabled and disabled when compiling the FFNN library.
+The used QNets (or PyTorch) libraries also support multi-threaded evaluation with a shared-memory paradigm, thanks to OpenMP.
+This feature can be enabled and disabled when compiling the QNets or PyTorch libraries.
 If you are already using MPI for parallel MC integration, it is usually not beneficial to also use OpenMP for the FFNN.